"Only the mountain has lived long enough to listen objectively to the howl of a wolf"

 Fiction and Literature

-• Bowen, 'Asta Hungry for Home: A Wolf Odyssey New York: Simon & Schuster, 1997.
+• BOWEN, 'Asta Hungry for Home: A Wolf Odyssey New York: Simon & Schuster, 1997.
 Cloth (gilt-stamped spine), 8vo, dust jacket, 218 pages; black-and-white illustrations by Jane Hart Meyer.
-Set in Montana, a contemporary story of a mother wolf's struggle to return to her home territory. $22.00
+Set in Montana, a contemporary story of a mother wolf's struggle to return to her home territory.
+1st edition.
+As new condition. $18.00

-• Bruckenberger, Raymond Leopold The Seven Miracles of Gubbio and the Eighth: A Parable New York: Whittlesey House, 1948.
-Decorated boards (gilt-stamped spine), 8vo, 60 pages; black-and-white line drawings by Peter Lauck; translated from the French by Gerold Lauck.
-Very good condition, in fair dust jacket (chipped) in Mylar. $30.00
+• BRUCKENBERGER, Raymond Leopold The Seven Miracles of Gubbio and the Eighth: A Parable New York: Whittlesey House, 1948.
+Decorated boards (gilt-stamped spine), 8vo, dust jacket, 60 pages; black-and-white line drawings by Peter Lauck; translated from the French by Gerold Lauck.
+The Italian wolf of fable, and St. Francis; a retelling of the classic tale.
+1st edition.
+Very good condition, in fair dust jacket (chipped; price clip), in Mylar. $40.00

 • Modern paperback editions of James Oliver Curwood's tales of the wolf-dog Baree and his father, Kazan, are listed under "Fiction for Young Readers."

-• Evans, Nicholas The Loop New York: Delacorte Press, 1998.
+• EVANS, Nicholas The Loop New York: Delacorte Press, 1998.
 Gilt-stamped cloth, 8vo, dust jacket, 434 pages.
-Wolves, a Montana town, and romance; by the author of the best-selling The Horse Whisperer. $25.95
+Wolves, a Montana town, and romance; by the author of the best-selling The Horse Whisperer.
+1st edition.
+Pristine, as new condition. $20.00

-• Leslie, Robert Franklin In the Shadow of a Rainbow: The True Story of a Friendship Between Man and Wolf New York: W. W. Norton, 1996.
-Pictorial wraps, 8vo, 190 pages.
-Legends and stories from British Columbia; reissue of 1974 edition. $11.00
+• LESLIE, Robert Franklin In the Shadow of a Rainbow: The True Story of a Friendship Between Man and Wolf New York: W. W. Norton, 1996.
+Pictorial wraps, 8vo, 190 pages, 2-page map of north-central wilderness of British Columbia.
+Legends and stories from British Columbia; reissue of the 1974 edition.
+1st printing.
+As new condition. $11.00

-• Mowat, Farley Never Cry Wolf Boston: Little, Brown, 1963.
-Gilt-stamped blue cloth, 8vo, 247 pages.
-The classic story of a Canadian government biologist's summer among Arctic wolves.
-15th printing, as new, in dust jacket. $18.95
+• MOWAT, Farley Never Cry Wolf Boston: Little, Brown, 1963.
+Gilt-stamped blue cloth, 8vo, dust jacket, 247 pages.
+The classic story of a Canadian government biologist's summer among arctic wolves.
+15th printing.
+Pristine, as new condition. $18.95

-• North, Sterling The Wolfling: A Documentary Novel of the Eighteen-Seventies New York: Puffin/Penguin, 1992.
+• NORTH, Sterling The Wolfling: A Documentary Novel of the Eighteen-Seventies New York: Puffin/Penguin, 1992.
 Illustrated wraps, 12mo, 223 pages; illustrated by John Schoenherr.
 Moving story set in Wisconsin of a 13-year-old boy who raises a wolf pup.
 Suitable for readers as young as 8 to 12 years.
-Dutton Animal Book Award (1969). $4.99
+Dutton Animal Book Award (1969).
+11th printing.
+Near fine condition. $4.00

-• Rehnmark, Eva-Lena Neither God nor Devil: Rethinking Our Perception of Wolves San Francisco: Pomegranate, 2000.
+• REHNMARK, Eva-Lena Neither God nor Devil: Rethinking Our Perception of Wolves San Francisco: Pomegranate, 2000.
 Illustrated hardcover, 4to, 137 pages, index, endnotes, bibliography; illustrated by the author.
 The wolf in nature, in folklore, and in relation to humankind.
-Captivating artwork. $30.00
+Captivating artwork.
+1st edition.
+Pristine, as new condition. $30.00

 Wolf table of contents